Skip to content

 DLCN ScoreInterpretationClinical Implication

-Important: The DLCN score provides an estimate of probability — it does not replace clinical judgement.
-In many cases, genetic testing or specialist lipid clinic referral will be appropriate regardless of the score.
-For a detailed guide on distinguishing FH from common hyperlipidemia, read our article on differentiating FH from simple hypercholesterolemia.
+Important: the DLCN score estimates probability — it does not replace clinical judgement.
+Genetic testing or lipid-clinic referral may be appropriate regardless of the score.
+For help distinguishing FH from common hyperlipidaemia, see our guide on familial versus simple hypercholesterolaemia.

 When Should FH Be Suspected?

-Early detection allows treatment with high-intensity statins, ezetimibe, and — where indicated — PCSK9 inhibitors or inclisiran.
-These therapies can dramatically reduce lifetime cardiovascular risk when initiated early.
-To learn more about FH, including genetics, diagnosis, and treatment, read our comprehensive guide on Familial Hypercholesterolemia.
+Early detection allows treatment with high-intensity statins, ezetimibe, and — where indicated — PCSK9 inhibitors or inclisiran, which can substantially reduce lifetime cardiovascular risk when started early.
+For more on FH genetics, diagnosis, and treatment, read our guide on Familial Hypercholesterolaemia.

 References